anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * addressed COMMENT, NITS, received during telechat preparation, specifically
   * issue 140: synchronized time
   * issue 141: config options for discovery and nonceless vouchers in {{voucher}} and {{agent_component}}
-  * issue 142: addressed TTL of provisional accept state by utilizing the last received tPVR for the binding in
+  * issue 142: addressed TTL of provisional accept state by utilizing the last received tPVR for the binding in {{tpvr}}
+  * issue 147: definitions of reason-context in status objects
 * updated reference of BRSKI-AE (now RFC 9733).
+* removed unused references

 From IETF draft 17 -> IETF draft 18: